|

 Ultrasonography of the pelvic organs, examination of smears taken from the vagina and tests for hormone levels in the blood are other investigations usually done before starting treatment.

 Premarin pills (1.25mg) can also be taken once a day for 3 weeks and then stopped.
-If the woman has an intact uterus (that is, if her uterus has not been removed previously), she may have a mild bleeding for a few days within 1 week of stopping Premarin.
+If the woman has an intact uterus (that is, if she has not had surgery to remove the uterus), she may have a mild bleeding for a few days within 1 week of stopping Premarin.
 Premarin is continued for another month if the symptoms persist, but is usually not necessary.

 Supplements of various nutrients should be taken - B-Complex Capsules, High strength Multivitamin Capsules , Iron capsules to correct anaemia and Folic Acid tablets should be taken.